 My mother used to tell me when I was young to be kind to everyone that I meet no matter what I may think about that person at first.
 Her reason for saying that?
 She would continue by saying, “Remember, a stranger is a friend you haven’t met yet.”

 Perhaps we as writers feel that way about the books on our shelves.
 They are old friends.
 And the books we have not read yet?
 Perhaps we ought to think of them as friends we have not met yet.
 That helps me to realize that my next book should be the kind that people can look back on and think of as a friend.
 I like the way that sounds both as a reader of books and as a writer of books.

 So, I throw these thoughts out to maybe give you a little different perspective on the books you are writing, the books you have written, the books you have read, and the books you haven’t read yet.
 Books are important.
 Let us help keep it that way.

-Herb is an author, speaker, retired college educator, and retired Army Reserve chaplain living in South Florida.
+Herb is an author, speaker, retired college professor, and retired Army Reserve chaplain living in South Florida.

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.

 Copyright © 2023, Herbert Sennett.

 You're welcome to post this article on your website or blog provided the content, including the author’s name, is not altered in any way, and that this copyright and licensing statement, complete with working links, appear with the article.
 Any other use is a violation of U.S. and International copyright law.
 For permission to use the article in other ways, please email me.
 Thanks.